ClumsyLee/CampNet/docs/privacy.md

 ## Custom Configurations

 You are able to load custom configurations from external sites.
-If you create a custom account, the custom configuration will be able to access the username and password of that account, and will be able to send them to any extern sites.
+If you create a custom account, the custom configuration will be able to access the username and password of that account, and will be able to send them to any external sites.
 Therefore, **I strongly advise you to load custom configurations only from reliable sites.** I have no control over and assume no responsibility for the behaviors of any third-party custom configurations.

 ## Children’s Privacy